Saakshyam: Filming

-Principal photography of the film commenced on 12 June 2017 in Hyderabad at a specially erected set at Ramoji Film City in the location.
+Principal photography of the film commenced on 12 June 2017 in Hyderabad at a specially erected set at Ramoji Film City.
 The 10-day schedule was concluded in late 2017.
 The second schedule of the film was filmed in July 2017.
-In August 2017, a lavish set was constructed at Pollachi, Tamil Nadu designed by A. S. Prakash to shoot third schedule at a Pollachi village.
+In August 2017, a lavish set was constructed at Pollachi, Tamil Nadu designed by A. S. Prakash to shoot a third schedule at a village.
 A high-octane interval episode featuring Srinivas, Hegde was shot in this schedule, which ended on 12 September 2017.
-With this forty percentage of the film shoot was over.
+With this forty percentage of the film's shoot was over.

-The filming resumed at Varanasi on 21 September 2017, where the team shot action sequences.
+Filming resumed at Varanasi on 21 September 2017, where the team shot action sequences.
 Few scenes were also shot at Tulsi Ghat, Varanasi and at the temple.
-Varanasi schedule was wrapped on 3 October.
-A 15-day schedule was begun on mid October 2017 at Hampi and Hospet, Karnataka, where the team shot action sequences choreographed by Peter Hein.
+Varanasi schedule was wrapped up on 3 October.
+A 15-day schedule began in mid-October 2017 at Hampi and Hospet, Karnataka, where the team shot action sequences choreographed by Peter Hein.
 On 6 November 2017, the schedule was wrapped at Hospet near Bellary, Karnataka featuring Srinivas, Hegde and 200 other artists.

-In December 2017, the production moved to Dubai to shoot introductory song and few crucial scenes.
-Some scenes featuring Pooja Hegde, Jayaprakash, Pavithra Lokesh and Vennela Kishore was shot in this schedule.
+In December 2017, the production moved to Dubai to shoot the introductory song and a few crucial scenes.
+Some scenes featuring Pooja Hegde, Jayaprakash, Pavitra Lokesh and Vennela Kishore were shot in this schedule.
 In early January 2018, Srinivas revealed that "seventy-five percent of the film's shoot is done.
 Except for three songs and climax episode, entire shoot part is completed.
 We are planning to kick-start the climax shoot from this month end and have later planned a New York schedule to shoot three songs."

 The filming of the climax scenes began in February 2018.
 Action director Peter Hein choreographed few climax sequences that took place on a huge set in Ramoji Film City, Hyderabad.

-Final schedule of the film was shot at USA, with Sreenivas, Pooja Hegde and Vennela Kishore in April 2018.
-The 15-day USA schedule was done at locations New York City, the Grand Canyon and New Jersey.
+Final schedule of the film was shot in the USA, with Sreenivas, Pooja Hegde and Vennela Kishore in April 2018.
+The 15-day USA schedule was done at locations in New York City, the Grand Canyon and New Jersey.

 "We are going to explore some exotic locales in US which haven't been shown before in Telugu films.
 It is going to be a visual feast" A song featuring and Hegde shot in this schedule.
-In late April 2018, a 15 minutes dance sequence featuring Sreenivas and Hegde was shot on a busy street at New York City.
+In late April 2018, a 15-minute dance sequence featuring Sreenivas and Hegde was shot on a busy street in New York City.
 Hegde practised for hours to get her moves right.
-Principal photography wrapped by late-April 2018, with filming having lasted 160 working days.
+Principal photography was wrapped up by late-April 2018, with filming having lasted 160 working days.

 "We couldn't have shot in Hyderabad what should be shot in Kaasi.
 I can't cheat the audience.
 The media started talking about the making values right after the teaser was out", Abhishek Nama on making of the film.